rbreunung/log4j2-demo/README.md

 - both log4j2.xml files do not get merged automatically
 - root logger level is the initial setup for all name spaces
 - static loggers may only be reached by an xml configuration or else must be set by a Powermock override.
+- http collector on Splunk with port 8088 uses https by default.
+I needed to disable it, to get my POC running.
+- The template needed to be reworked.
+The HEC format required a event key as a wrapping element.

 ## Notes